Using Axes with QML▲

 We begin with a chart that has a line series and a scatter series with random data.
-Both series use the same axes.
+We then have a graph with two series that share a common axis.

 Sélectionnez